 We’re also celebrating Cornwall by using local natural materials.
 Sections of the warm oak cladding wood used throughout the auditorium have been repurposed from a replica bronze age boat, originally built as part of a research project involving the University of Exeter and the National Maritime Museum Cornwall in Falmouth.

 Thick Cornish granite ashlar has always formed the main fabric of the building.
-Hewn from moorland at Carn Brea near Redruth, this formidable pale grey stone supports the Hall’s structures, rising all the way to the clocktower where it sits alongside hipped grooves topped with local Delabole slate.
+Hewn from moorland at Carn Brea near Redruth, this formidable pale grey stone supports the Hall’s structures, rising to the clocktower where it sits alongside hipped grooves topped with local Delabole slate.
 We’ve stripped back the building to its original granite core, stabilising the stone before rebuilding.
 You’ll see in some areas we’ve left sections exposed to show it off.

-A lust for live
+Lust for live

 From producers to performers to audience members, we’re here to ignite a love of theatre and live performance.
-We’re bringing back quality theatre productions, show and gigs to the heart of Truro to delight current generations, and inspire the next.
+We’re bringing back quality theatre productions, shows and gigs to the heart of Truro to delight current generations, and inspire the next.

 “Without the Hall for Cornwall, the region’s creative spirit, energy and drive would be drastically affected.
 A region like this without a theatre to serve it would be a travesty.” – Derek Jacobi

-Over the next five year’s we’re looking forward to welcoming 300,000 people a year through our doors and reaching out to support our communities, including encouraging 50,000 young people to shine on and off stage, and preparing them for tomorrow’s world.
+Over the next five years, we’re looking forward to welcoming 300,000 people a year through our doors and reaching out to support our communities, including encouraging 50,000 young people to shine on and off stage and preparing them for tomorrow’s world.

 “My daughter’s main love of life is her drama and music and experiencing shows at Hall for Cornwall has brought it out.
 People don’t judge you in the theatre, it is where she can be herself.”
 (Abby – parent of young girl from Cornwall Accessible programme).